Understanding Sleep Apnea Q&A

 In a simple answer yes!
 If you are a mouth breather, you may be more susceptible to sleep apnea.
 Why?
 Your upper airway becomes restricted, this could be due to an irregular tongue function and position among other possible issues.
 This is also what causes snoring, as your upper airway and nasal corridor become restrained this will cause you to breathe through your mouth.
-Breathing through your mouth is the only way you can obtain sufficient oxygen to the lungs.
+Breathing through your mouth is the only way you can obtain sufficient oxygen for the lungs.
 Upper airway issues can occur in adults as well as children.

-To obtain the optimum amount of oxygen you should breathe through the nose without utilizing your mouth ie. Keep your mouth closed.
+To obtain the optimum amount of oxygen you should breathe through the nose without utilizing your mouth i.e. Keep your mouth closed.
 This is the best way to maximize your oxygen intake.
 If you are a chronic mouth breather you can develop issues with your teeth and jaws.
-Children especially may experience issues in the development of their teeth due to way their dental arches form as a chronic mouth breather.
+Children especially may experience issues in the development of their teeth due to the way their dental arches form as a chronic mouth breather.
 If not treated this can lead to SMD, Sleep Disordered Breathing which leads to sleep apnea and snoring.

 There are a variety of issues that can cause upper airway restrictions.
 One of the most common is the tongue, if it is irregular in position and size it can cause airway restrictions.
 Other causes can include;

-- Deviated septum
+• Deviated septum

-- Tonsils or enlarged adenoids
+• Tonsils or enlarged adenoids

-- Chronic allergies
+• Chronic allergies

 You might have already heard about CPAP (continuous positive airway pressure) therapy for moderate to severe sleep apnea.
 This conventional form of therapy is commonly recommended by professionals, but it doesn’t work for every patient, and many patients hate using their CPAP machine.
 Some of these patients have issues with their temporomandibular joint (TMJ), while others might have other oral or dental issues, any of which can contribute to sleep apnea.
 To treat these problems, oral appliance therapy is often the best treatment option.

-Unlike the CPAP machine, an oral appliance is easy to use and unintrusive.
+Unlike the CPAP machine, an oral appliance is easy to use and unobtrusive.
 It’s also custom-made to fit your mouth without any discomfort, and it’s inconspicuous too!
 The appliance can be used to treat both sleep apnea and snoring, so you and your partner will be able to enjoy a sound sleep.
 Oral appliance therapy has the following advantages over other methods:

-- Ease of use
+• Ease of use

-- Silence during use
+• Silence during the use

-- Allows the patient to sleep in any position
+• Allows the patient to sleep in any position

 Oral appliance therapy is a proven method for treating many cases of sleep apnea.
 It is also approved by the American Academy of Sleep Medicine.
 For common or even complex problems with the TMJ, teeth, or mouth, oral appliance therapy can work wonders.
 For many of these problems, patients will experience immediate relief, and after 3 months, many patients will be symptom-free.